lokanta/lokanta.github.io/_posts/22-10-29-is-this-our-doom.md

 ---
 layout: post
-title: the meaning of doom
+title: is this our doom?
 author: Bhante Sujato
 blurb: Let us follow it through.
 What happens when things get bad?
 ---